 So I might not be able to give you eye contact, ask you interesting questions or answer your questions using complete sentences when we’re out for lunch.
 Never mind have a decent gospel chat.
 Conversation usually revolves around one of these things instead: the contents of nappies; the latest milestone; childhood ailments; eating habits; or (increasingly commonly!) that embarrassing moment in the Supermarket yesterday.

-It’s quite a change from the heights of just a couple of years ago.
+It’s quite a change from the theology-rich chats of just a few of years ago.

 But the other day I felt like I had the best lunchtime conversation that I’d had for months.